 On Etsy, your gross sales adds all the money that buyers pay for orders that then goes into your Payment account.
 No expenses or refunds are subtracted from this amount.

 Amounts like your revenue, your deposits, and your net profit all subtract expenses such as Etsy fees, sales tax you collect, refunds, and shipping costs.
+Learn more about fees and taxes for selling on Etsy.

 According to the IRS, “gross amount means the total dollar amount of total reportable payment transactions for each participating payee without regard to any adjustments for credits, cash equivalents, discount amounts, fees, refunded amounts, or any other amounts.
 The dollar amount of each transaction is determined on the date of the transaction.”